Earl St. John: Early films

 His highly-paid job gives him power to say what films will be made, how they will be made and who will make them.
 He works with 12 producer - director teams, 21 contract artists, a varying number of guest artists, a story department consisting of an editor, two assistants and three readers, and three contract scriptwriters.
 Pinewood Studios' quota of 15 films a year, for which St. John is responsible and which average £150,000 each, is the largest in Britain today.
 In his films, St. John has fostered such stars as Petula Clark, Kay Kendall, Anthony Steel, Terence Morgan, Dirk Bogarde and John Gregson and he has helped to promote Jack Hawkins, Glynis Johns and Norman Wisdom.
 In the past four years he has supervised the making of more than 50 films...
 St. John has earned a reputation for being a driving showman with a gift for succinct expression.

 "He is like a ringmaster who is happy as long as his charges are performing correctly," said producer Peter Rogers.
 "His approach is: do what you want, but you know what I want," said director Robert Hamer.

+According to academics Sue Harper and Vincent Porter, Rank "was run like a boys’ public school, where everyone was expected to behave properly.
+Davis was the headmaster and Earl St John the second master who was expected to iron out any local difficulties."
+They argued St John "was not much help" at the studio "as he spent most of his time covering his own back.
+That is probably why Davis appointed the ambitious James Archibald as his personal assistant and cut St John out of the creative process for over a year by intercepting all his mail."
+They declared St John's main job was to plan the company's annual output of films:

+Although he could sometimes act as both a creator and a facilitator by persuading Rank to make a particular picture, he subsequently became a ‘yes-man’ to Davis, often having to act as the buffer between the producers and Davis’s diktats.
+Publicly, however, St John claimed that, as the person in charge of production, he judged story ideas or treatments by their warmth or their sincerity, and considered that his most vital task was to fit the right subject to the right production team.
+Although producers or directors sometimes came to him with ideas, he also passed ideas from the story department onto them.